libp2p/specs/pubsub/gossipsub/gossipsub-v2.0.md

 - Upon receiving `INEED` after sending `IANNOUNCE`, the router must send the full content back without an option to decline.
 Otherwise it will be deemed misbehaving.

 Apart from forwarding received messages, the router can of course publish messages on its own behalf.
 This is very similar to forwarding received messages.
-It also has to toss a coin to decide whether to send the message eargerly or lazily.
+It also has to toss a coin to decide whether to send the message eagerly or lazily.

 [seen-cache]: ../gossipsub/gossipsub-v1.0.md#message-cache

+### Message Publishing

+For message publishing, as long as `D_announce` is less than `D`, full messages are published to our mesh peers.
+There is no advantage to lazy mesh propagation as none of the peers have seen the message before.
+In the event `D_announce` is equivalent to `D` we disable publishing the full message as the message originator is trivially identifiable if message propagation is completely announcement based.

 ### Protobuf